How to Keep Your Construction Projects on Track Without Chasing Your Crew All Day

 • Track progress against the original schedule daily, not weekly.

-Benefit: You can address small slowdowns before they turn into major delays.
+Benefit: You can address small slowdowns before they turn into major delays — especially when paired with reliable jobsite documentation, such as structured photo logs or notes stored in a dedicated system.

 4. Centralize Communication